hrbesd/labrador/archives/basecamp/README.md

 # Basecamp

-open `topics/index.html` to browse the site.
+open `topics/index.html` in local repo to browse the site.